 The vibe of Greek life varies widely by school, so it’s definitely wise to look into it – and how dominant it is – whether or not your student is interested in it.

-As a result, kids are not afraid to get help for other kids who need it.
+As a result, kids are not afraid to get help for friends who need it.

 Just patting myself on the back right now!
 CSS profile done and submitted!